 3. Be Personal

-“As a SaaS company, we’ve seen two things that have helped improved satisfaction.
-Work with your customers and find out the numbers related to your product and show the “outcomes”.
-Our customers' satisfaction has improved when we showed them increase in their activation, conversion and retention rates.
+“As a SaaS company, we’ve seen two things that have helped improve satisfaction.
+Work with your customers and find out the numbers related to your product and show the “outcomes.”
+Our customers' satisfaction has improved when we showed them increase in their activation, conversion, and retention rates.
 So, focus on outcome-based results and show the before and after.
 Your customers will already start appreciating you.
 Secondly, our chat support response is less than 5 minutes.
 We give 14 hours of chat support each day.
 That has been our clear differentiator.
 If you’re available for your clients immediately, they know we’re there to help and resolve their questions.
 I’d definitely recommend this strategy too.”

 - Aazar, Head of Growth, Userpilot.com

-4. Handle bad comment and negative feedback with kid gloves.
+4. Handle negative feedback

-6. Be Original
+6. Be original